awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-glue-context.md

 ## purge\_table<a name="aws-glue-api-crawler-pyspark-extensions-glue-context-purge_table"></a>

-**`purge_table(database, table_name, options={}, transformation_ctx="", catalog_id=None)`**
+**`purge_table(catalog_id=None, database="", table_name="", options={}, transformation_ctx="")`**

 Deletes files from Amazon S3 for the specified catalog's database and table\.
 If all files in a partition are deleted, that partition is also deleted from the catalog\.

-If you want to be able to recover deleted objects, you can enable [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html) on the Amazon S3 bucket\.
+If you want to be able to recover deleted objects, you can turn on [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html) on the Amazon S3 bucket\.
 When an object is deleted from a bucket that doesn't have object versioning enabled, the object can't be recovered\.
 For more information about how to recover deleted objects in a version\-enabled bucket, see [How can I retrieve an Amazon S3 object that was deleted?](https://aws.amazon.com/premiumsupport/knowledge-center/s3-undelete-configuration/) in the AWS Support Knowledge Center\.
++ `catalog_id` – The catalog ID of the Data Catalog being accessed \(the account ID of the Data Catalog\)\.
+Set to `None` by default\. `None` defaults to the catalog ID of the calling account in the service\.
 + `database` – The database to use\.
 + `table_name` – The name of the table to use\.
 + `options` – Options to filter files to be deleted and for manifest file generation\.